List of Blue Bloods characters: Erin Reagan

 Assistant District Attorney Erin Reagan is Frank Reagan's only daughter.
 She is portrayed by Bridget Moynahan.

 A New York County Assistant District Attorney and single mother, Erin is the second child and only daughter of Frank Reagan and his late wife Mary.
 She grew up in Bay Ridge, Brooklyn, with three brothers, Danny, Joe, and Jamie.
 She may have been somewhat wild when growing up.
 In season 5, the audience learns that she graduated top of her class from Columbia University.
 Erin later attended Fordham University School of Law.
 In season 6, Erin celebrated her 40th birthday.

 Erin is divorced from John "Jack" Boyle (Peter Hermann), a criminal defense attorney whom she met when they were 19.
 Daughter Nicky is the couple's only child.
 In "Old Wounds", Erin finally changes her surname from Erin Reagan-Boyle back to Erin Reagan.
 Since her divorce, Erin has had a few romantic interests.
-She and her boss, District Attorney Charles Rosselini (Bobby Cannavale), flirted with each other and even shared a kiss after a date, but nothing ever came of it mainly due to Erin's reluctance abpout dating her boss.
+She and her boss, District Attorney Charles Rosselini (Bobby Cannavale), flirted with each other and even shared a kiss after a date, but nothing ever came of it mainly due to Erin's reluctance about dating her boss.
 In 2011, she met Jacob Krystal (Fred Weller) at an art gallery; she later learned that he was an art thief who returned once-stolen works to their rightful owners, and he left town.
 In 2013, after being shot in a courtroom hostage situation, Erin began dating her ex-husband Jack, but eventually broke up with him when she realized Jack only wanted to date and that he did not want a serious commitment.
 In 2014, Erin met defense attorney Robert McCoy on a speed-date, and the two became romantically involved until he was appointed interim District Attorney, at which point she said that she could not be romantically involved with her boss.